EU Mobility and Migration Law

 Modalità di verifica dell'apprendimento

-Students will take a written exam consisting of 2 open questions, as follows:
+Students will take a written exam consisting of 2 questions.
+The possible types of questions are:

-- 1 discussion and solution of a case.
+- discussion of and solution to a fictitious case

 For the purposes of the final evaluation, the following criteria will be taken into consideration:

 - formal accuracy (including grammar)